 Customer testimonial videos can provide marketers with a very powerful option for moving prospects through a sales pipeline toward becoming a customer.
 But, it’s important to know where in your pipeline, and within your broader marketing funnel, customer testimonial videos are most effective.

 Furthermore, you can’t just throw a testimonial on Youtube and expect it to reach its full profit potential, so we’ll shine a light on how to optimize your video testimonials for marketing performance.

 Use the table of contents to find the topic you’re most interested in, and jump right in.
 Bookmark this page, or download the PDF, so you can return to it later.

 Table of Contents

-- Part 3: How to Use Video Testimonials in Your Marketing
+- 1.1 How to Use Video Testimonials in Marketing

 By the time prospects reach the bottom of the funnel, they’ve been educated on the scope of their problems and opportunities.
 They’ve are aware of your company, and how you can make their lives better.
 And, they have some idea of what your product or services might cost.

 It’s also likely, that they have all that same information about your competitors.
 So, your customer testimonial videos might be the last thing your prospects see, before deciding to buy from you or someone else.

 That means that you’ll want to locate your testimonial videos at locations that serious buyers tend to visit, before making that decision.
 Conversely, you don’t want to waste valuable website real estate by placing testimonial video on pages designed to get prospects into your funnel in the first place.